 AR/VR

-Use Cases: There are a number of AR/VR use cases that are expanded upon in 802.21 report on AR/VR enablers.
+Use Cases: There are a number of AR/VR use cases that are expanded upon in the 802.21 document “Network Enablers for seamless HMD based VR Content Service” [5].
 We won’t replicate these here in this whitepaper, but we can refer to the appropriate document found in the reference section.
-[5]

 Network Requirements